Spain hopes for swift end to spat with Morocco as more migrants sent back | Malay Mail

 Spain has said Ghali was admitted as a Covid-19 patient to a Spanish hospital last month under an assumed name and an Algerian diplomatic passport for humanitarian reasons.

-“There was a disagreement (with Morocco) and we hope this disagreement will be as short-lived as possible,” Interior Minister Fernando Grande-Marlaska told COPE radio station.
+“There was a disagreement (with Morocco) and we hope this disagreement will be as short-lived as possible,” Interior Minister Fernando Grande-Marlaska told radio station COPE.

 “It is inconceivable that a humanitarian gesture should trigger a situation like the crisis in Ceuta.”